• Skip to primary navigation

 Pumpkin scones with pumpkin seeds and miso vanilla glaze on parchment paper with mini white pumpkin.

-Pumpkin Scones with Miso Vanilla Glaze are flaky, buttery autumnal treats to be enjoyed with a cozy cup of coffee or tea.
-Pumpkin Scones are easy fall breakfast treats that you can make from scratch right at home.
 Don't be tempted to go to Starbucks for pumpkin scones; these homemade scones are easy to make and are much more flavorful!
 They are just as flaky and tender as Starbucks pumpkin scones and are made with real pumpkin, warm pumpkin pie spice and cinnamon, and are much less sweet.

 Jump to:

-• Pumpkin Scone Dough
+• About Pumpkin Scones

 • Ingredients